GO2 Foundation for Lung Cancer Honors Champions of the Lung Cancer Community At the Simply the Best XVI Gala

 This year's Simply the Best XVI Gala took place virtually from people's homes across the country and "Under the Stars" at an in-person, outdoor event where attendees gathered in a safe, socially-distanced environment and enjoyed an evening celebrating successes in lung cancer.
 The event was in the format of the drive-in movies with socially-distanced parking so everyone could be safe inside their cars with the option to be outdoors.

-"Our Gala was not just about one night of celebration, it was an acknowledgement of all of the triumphs celebrated day in and day out by people with lung cancer, patient advocates, and healthcare providers who continually strive to overcome this disease," said Laurie Ambrose Fenton, GO2 Foundation Co-founder, President and CEO, "and we will all keep working together to prevail over lung cancer."
+"Our Gala was not just about one night of celebration, it was an acknowledgement of all of the triumphs celebrated day in and day out by people with lung cancer, patient advocates, and healthcare providers who continually strive to overcome this disease," said Laurie Fenton Ambrose, GO2 Foundation Co-founder, President and CEO, "and we will all keep working together to prevail over lung cancer."

 About GO2 Foundation for Lung Cancer